 There are foods that that can help or hinder your metabolism so it’s important to understanding how you’re metabolism affects your health and the 21 foods that increase metabolism and burn fat.

 Whether you’re trying to lose weight or just be healthier overall, having an efficient metabolism is essential.
 However, as you may have realized, there is no on/off switch to control your metabolism.

 Metabolism is a two-part process consisting of anabolism and catabolism.
 During anabolism, energy is created and stored, and during catabolism, energy is released.

 Your metabolism consists of the way your body processes everything you ingest, and works to convert the sugar, protein and fat from your food and drink into energy.
-The faster your metabolism, the easier your body can digest, while also helping you to burn off fat and pounds—even when you’re horizontal.
+The faster your metabolism, the easier your body can digest, while also helping you to burn fat and lose pounds—even when you’re sleeping.

 A slow metabolism, however, can hinder your efforts to get and stay healthy.
 Everyone’s metabolism is slightly different, and depends on a combination of factors including age, genetics, gender and weight.
 When it comes to what you put in your body, you can either increase your metabolism or slow it down.

 Eat these foods to increase metabolism!

 Almonds are a perfect snack that are rich in protein, fiber and monounsaturated fat, which all work to keep you satisfied.
 In fact, a 2009 study published in the Journal of Nutrition discovered that increasing your protein intake boosts satiety, which works to control your overall calorie intake.

 Asparagus is not only a delicious vegetable, but is also low in calories while being high in nutrients.
 Asparagus is also rich in vitamin B-2, which research has shown can positively affect metabolic rate, since it aids in the production of energy by working to metabolize carbohydrates, fats and proteins.